1899 De Dion-Bouton 2¼ HP Tricycle

 Acquired by the consigning owner from Mr Pleasants some 35 years ago, the vehicle has been used on the London to Brighton Veteran Car Run on three occasions, the most recent around a decade ago.
 Today, this De Dion presents well, but would benefit from an inspection and service prior to road use.
 It is accompanied by a wonderful history file with documentation relating to the history of the vehicle, dozens of technical drawings, as well as starting instructions, specification sheets, period photographs, and the all-important VCC dating certificate.

-Once back on the road, this tricycle’s two-speed gearing would make it easily manoeuvrable in traffic, which would be necessary for London to Brighton Run entrants as cars reach city streets after exiting Hyde Park.
-The favourable power-to-weight ratio of vehicles such as this often makes them the first to finish these events.
+The favourable power-to-weight ratio of vehicles such as this makes them coveted by collectors.
 This charming trike is certainly a contender for interested parties looking for a unique veteran vehicle to field in the RM Sotheby’s London to Brighton Veteran Car Run.